 That’s why we recommend claiming your property on Zillow.
 First, create an account.
-Then you can just look up your address and edit the listing of your home.
+Then you can look up your address and edit your home’s listing.

 Then you’ll have to verify your ownership.
 Now it’s time to start crafting a more accurate Zestimate.
 In one step, you’ll improve your chances of finding great buyers.